October 4, 2024

 Environmental Impacts from Desalination

-While seawater desalination helps augment freshwater supplies in arid regions, it also carries some environmental impacts that must be addressed.
+While seawater Global Water Desalination helps augment freshwater supplies in arid regions, it also carries some environmental impacts that must be addressed.
 The concentrated brine discharge from desalination facilities can damage marine ecosystems if not properly diluted and dispersed.
 Thermal desalination plants in particular require energy inputs from fossil fuels that lead to greenhouse gas emissions.
 There are also economic and social impacts, as desalination projects require considerable upfront capital investments and longer-term operation and maintenance costs.
 These are passed on to consumers in the form of higher water tariffs.
 Proper siting of facilities, use of environmental safeguards and energy efficiency improvements can help mitigate undesirable impacts while maximizing sustainability and social benefits of desalination.

 Future Potential and Global Water Desalination Expansion